Skip to main content

 • Any business with public contact — customer injuries, property damage, and slip-and-fall claims are GL territory

-• Commercial lease holders — virtually every Florida commercial landlord requires GL as a lease condition
+• Commercial lease holders — many Florida commercial landlords require GL as a lease condition

-No state penalty — but without GL you lose commercial leases, contractor licenses, and contract eligibility.
-You also pay for claims out of pocket.
+No state penalty — but without GL you can lose lease opportunities, licensing eligibility, project bids, or contract approvals.
+You may also pay third-party claims out of pocket.

 Most Florida Businesses Need Both

 Workers comp and general liability are complementary — not a choice between one or the other.
-If you have employees and serve customers, you need both.
-A contractor with GL but no workers comp faces a stop-work order the day an inspector checks.
-A business with workers comp but no GL is one slip-and-fall away from paying a lawsuit out of pocket.
+If you have employees and serve customers, you often need both.
+A contractor with GL but no required workers comp can face a stop-work order when an inspector checks.
+A business with workers comp but no GL may have to pay third-party injury or property-damage claims out of pocket.

 Florida-Specific Rules You Need to Know

 Florida's workers comp requirements are among the strictest in the country for construction.
-Under Florida Statute 440, construction businesses must carry workers compensation coverage with just one employee — and that includes corporate officers and LLC members who might otherwise assume they're exempt.
-The Florida Division of Workers Compensation actively audits job sites, and a single uninsured worker can trigger an immediate stop-work order plus $1,000/day in fines.
+Under Florida Statute Chapter 440, construction businesses must carry workers compensation coverage with just one employee — and that includes corporate officers and LLC members who might otherwise assume they're exempt.
+The Florida Division of Workers' Compensation actively audits job sites, and an uninsured worker can trigger a stop-work order plus statutory penalties.

 The most common compliance gap we see: a contractor gets their GL policy and starts taking jobs, then hires their first employee and forgets to add workers comp.
-In construction, that's a violation on day one.
-The state doesn't send a warning letter — they send a stop-work order.
+In construction, that can create a violation right away.
+Operating without required coverage can result in a stop-work order and penalties.

 “The biggest mistake I see in 30 years of writing commercial insurance in Florida is the ‘first employee’ mistake.
 A contractor gets their general liability, starts working, business is good — so they hire someone.
 They don't think about workers comp because they never needed it before.
 In construction, you need it the moment you have one person on payroll.
 I've seen businesses get shut down within a week of hiring their first employee because they didn't have the WC in place.
 We always tell clients: the day you decide to hire, call us first.”